-9 Also known as "smart city" "green city" or "sustainable city" movement organized around this Green Exchange Program, and it has promoted better access to the city's central resources for all its citizens, while securing the recycling of nearly three quarters of its dispersed trash.
-The program humanizes people through employment and opportunities that serve all classes of the city.11 While Curitiba contains its own unique flaws,12 it represents a community in a Majority World context that has managed to combine robust economic development with innovative environmental care.
+Finally, Curitiba seeks to encourage all its citizens to engage in environmentally conscious habits in a way that promotes economic opportunity, particularly for those placed at the margins of the city.
+The local government has instituted an initiative in which citizens can exchange urban pollution for public transit credit, fresh produce, and other necessities.
+Lower-income communities have organized around this Green Exchange Program, and it has promoted better access to the city's central resources for all its citizens, while securing the recycling of nearly three quarters of its dispersed trash.
+The program humanizes people through employment and opportunities that serve all classes of the city.
+While Curitiba contains its own unique flaws, it represents a community in a Majority World context that has managed to combine robust economic development with innovative environmental care.
 Maximus' narration of redemptive history and its origins and destiny might aid the church in framing and pursuing efforts towards environmental restoration, such as the ecocity efforts in communities like Curitiba.